Toxic Waste Treatment

 Trained technicians then move these barrels to a temporary storage site.

-The University allocates $7,000 USD annually to send toxic waste to the government-approved professional processing unit, our partner institutions “Environmental Resource Treatment Center” at National Cheng Kung University, where various toxic waste are processed according to unified standards.
-The technicians annually attend technical enhancement education, training and seminars at the Environmental Resource Treatment Center.
+The University allocates $7,000 USD annually to send toxic waste to the government-approved professional processing unit, our partner institution's “Environmental Resource Treatment Center” at National Cheng Kung University, where various toxic wastes are processed according to unified standards.
+The technicians annually attend technical enhancement education, training, and seminars at the Environmental Resource Treatment Center.

 Laboratories with toxic chemicals are required to report their usage online every quarter to achieve total quantity control.

 Chemical waste is collected and stored temporarily.
-Every academic year, all waste will be properly packaged by trained technians and then transported to Environmental Resource Management Center at NCKU for furthure treatment.
+Every academic year, all waste will be properly packaged by trained technicians and then transported to the Environmental Resource Management Center at NCKU for further treatment.

 Transport vehicles for toxic waste are GPS-enabled, ensuring real-time monitoring.